 This reminded me of a man I once saw who kept thwarting his own attempts to succeed in his career and bad time keeping was a part of this.
 When we unpicked what success would actually mean he uncovered an old message from his father that people with money were evil, bad people.
 Faced with a choice of staying poor or being evil it was no wonder he kept up with the self-sabotage program.

 Being late is a way of shooting oneself in the foot and we could pretend to ourselves if we are like that it's not our fault, that we are just terrible timekeepers and we can no more change that than we can our genes.
 And yet punctual people feel that they know that late people could decide to be on time and follow through.
 Early is okay, we can play with our phone and relax, it beats sitting on the edge of the seat in a bid to urge whatever form of transport we are using to get there sooner, using the phone to relay excuses and a new suggested arrival time.

 As soon as mobile phones arrived, the late types got very much later.
 Late people often say to punctual people, hey!
 Relax!
 But there is nothing relaxing about knowing you are keeping other people waiting, or might miss a flight.
 It is far more relaxing to be early.

-An unreasonably optimistic outlook about how long it takes to get from the office to the restaurant, especially if its near, is another common reason for lateness.
-My book editor and I often lunch in a cafe next door to her office and she is always 7 minutes late because she leaves at 1pm, as though she posses a magic teleporter and by the time she's waited for the lift and chatted to a colleague in the lobby, she'll be 7 minutes late.
+An unreasonably optimistic outlook about how long it takes to get from the office to the restaurant, especially if it's near, is another common reason for lateness.
+My book editor and I often lunch in a cafe next door to her office and she is always seven minutes late because she leaves at 1pm, as though she posses a magic teleporter and by the time she's waited for the lift and chatted to a colleague in the lobby, she'll be seven minutes late.
 I am considering getting there 7 minutes late myself, except that it would make me ill.